moon0326/php-couchbase-rest-api-client/README.md

 Accessing Couchbase without installing C and PHP SDK is nice, but it is really not n big advantage as you don't really uninstall C and PHP SDKs once you install them.
 Couchbase has batch operations (https://developer.couchbase.com/documentation/server/current/sdk/php/document-operations.html#topic_eqq_rmd_yv__batching), which let you insert/get multiple docs even in PHP.
-However, You can't send multiple n1ql queries in parallel in PHP SDK.
+However, You can't send multiple n1ql queries in parallel in the PHP SDK.
 One thing I find very useful with Couchbase REST API approach is that you can send multiple update requests in parallel, which is not possible (or hard) with the official PHP SDK.

 ## Disadvantage